Andrew Fabinyi: Pergamon Press and retirement

 Fabinyi left the firm and became Director and then Managing Director at Robert Maxwell's Pergamon Press (Australia) in Sydney.
 Part of his new job included becoming Director of Maxwell's British Book Centre in New York, which Fabinyi viewed as "offering splendid opportunities for Australian books".
 Although he had previously noted that the British publishing "invasion" of Australian publishers had caused a great deal of "controversy", he noted that book publishing "needs long term-investment and ... thinking" and the "brutal fact" was that Australian investors would not invest in long-term projects.
 He saw his new appointment with Pergamon as a way to "build up Australian book publishing over a period" with "substantial financial backing".

 In the years 1970–78 Fabinyi was a director of the La Trobe University Bookshop.
-From 1975 he was a research fellow at the University of New South Wales and in 1976 he joined the editorial board of the UNSW Press.
+From 1975 he was a research fellow at the University of New South Wales and in 1976 he joined the editorial board of the University of New South Wales Press.

 In 1977 he retired from Pergamon and became an advisor to Longman Cheshire which he continued until his death in the following year.